keiko15678/ecommerce_lavine/README.md

 * Shopping Cart functionalities.
 * Email auto-sender.

-## Author
+## Demo

-This App is created entirely by myself and is deployed at https://safe-ridge-34093.herokuapp.com/.
+This App is deployed at https://safe-ridge-34093.herokuapp.com/.
 * Link to CMS is https://safe-ridge-34093.herokuapp.com/cms.